Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Transforming the Hamiltonian

 The latter step requires some care as $\omega$ is singular at the vortex locations $\{\mathbf{x}_j\}$.
-Therefore to carry out the integration by parts we have integrated over a perforated domain where we have removed patches of finite measure around each vortex.
-We construct each patch, for example the $j$th patch $\mathcal{P}_j$, such that its boundary is delineated by a streamline of $\mathbf{v}$ (on which $\Psi$ is constant), and contributes a boundary term to \eqref{eq:H_Psiomega} of
+Therefore, to carry out the integration by parts, we consider the following limiting procedure.
+We first consider taking the integral over the perforated domain $\mathbb{R}^2 \setminus \cup_{j=1}^N \mathcal{P}_j$, i.e.\ we remove patches of finite area around each vortex, with $\mathcal{P}_j$ the patch around the $j$th vortex.
+Each patch is constructed so that its boundary is a closed streamline of $\mathbf{v}$.
+As it is a streamline, $\Psi$ is constant on the boundary.
+The boundary around the $j$th patch, $\partial \mathcal{P}_j$, contributes a term to Eq.\ \eqref{eq:H_Psiomega} of

-with the integral around the patch boundary $\partial \mathcal{P}_j$ taken clockwise.
-Reversing the integration direction and using Stokes' theorem to relate this to an integral over the interior of $\mathcal{P}_j$, the $j$th boundary term becomes $- (\Psi/2) \int_{\mathcal{P}_j} \omega \,\mathrm{d}\mathbf{x}$.
-Now taking any sequence of progressively smaller patch sizes, the bounding streamlines become more and more circular with radius $r$, so that we can use \eqref{eq:omegaprofile} and write the $j$th boundary term as
+with the integral around $\partial \mathcal{P}_j$ taken clockwise.
+Reversing the integration direction, and using Stokes' theorem to relate this to an integral over the interior of $\mathcal{P}_j$, the $j$th boundary term becomes $- (\Psi/2) \int_{\mathcal{P}_j} \omega \,\mathrm{d}\mathbf{x}$.
+Next, we take any sequence of progressively smaller patches localised on the vortices.
+As the area of each patch progressively shrinks, the bounding streamlines become more and more circular with radius $r$, so that we can use Eq.\ \eqref{eq:omegaprofile} and write the $j$th boundary term as